Hello, I'm Jamees Bedford. My name doesn't actually have two e's, but the internet knows me as Jamees. I like it, so I'm using it.

 All of the content on this site is broken down into topics.
 To find something specific to your interests, along with the search bar, this is the best way to find it!

-Each week I share a question to get my readers to think and reflect, as well as sharing what has bought me the most value over the week.
-It would mean the world if you would sign up!
+Every week I share a question to get my readers to think and reflect, as well as sharing what has bought me the most value over the week.

 Aside from here, this is where I post most of my content.
 I would be honoured if you followed me and I will be able to deliver even more value to you.

-Thanks so much for getting this far my friends.
+Thanks so much for getting this far.
 I truly hope you find value from this site, whether it is one article in particular or you find all of the writing an interesting read.
 I appreciate the support forever and always.